How to Reverse Adrenal FatigueJun 28, 2022

 And when your neurotransmitters are low even though you might have the energy your mood is so low and your mindset is shifted into depression, negative thoughts, etcetera, you won't feel that motivation especially when dopamine is low, you won't feel that motivation to do things.
 So you might experience fatigue or lack of initiative or procrastination despite having lots of energy supplements all the time or having coffee or you might need too much coffee or adrenal herbs like rhodiola or ashwagandha or ginseng to push yourself.

-And until you heal the trauma, the mindset, that then breaks free from the adrenal ... how do I say it?
-Until you heal the trauma and negative mindset then that releases the adrenal stress response, until that happens you're in this chronic inner conflict that keeps you stuck in negative thoughts and fatigue.
+Until you heal the trauma and negative mindset then that releases the adrenal fatigue stress response, until that happens you're in this chronic inner conflict that keeps you stuck in negative thoughts and adrenal fatigue.

 Interviewer: And often I think the challenge that people have is we sort of gradually normalize to being in a certain state, and so I think sometimes people can listen to or watch interviews like this and we're talking about, for example, emotional stress and they might say, "Well, I had events in the past but I'm so fatigued, now I don't do much anyway, how can I possibly have emotional stress?"
 But of course, often we normalize to the level of stress that we're at, right?

 Dr. Ameet: Yeah.
 So your body shuts down, one.
 Sometimes you don't think you're allowed to be as excited as before because in a way you're subconsciously guarding yourself from danger or disappointment or being rejected, so you stay in this very subdued way, you stay chronically fatigued.
 And if you're traumatized or stressed also your mitochondria shuts down so there's less energy production going on in your cells.